AdobeStock_230086292-1

 Weight and Packability

-The portable nature of tents necessitates minimizing the weight of tent poles while retaining structural stability.
-Lightweight aluminum alloys and advanced composite materials like carbon fiber reduce weight.
-The packed length of tent poles also affects transport convenience.
+The portability of tents requires minimizing the tent pole weight while maintaining structural stability.
+Lightweight aluminum alloys and advanced composite materials, such as carbon fiber, reduce weight.
+The packed length of the tent poles also affects transport convenience.

 Collapsible pole segments with shock cord connections optimize packability at the expense of assembly ease.
 In contrast, telescopic poles compromise packed size for quicker setup.
 The number and size of pole segments also require optimization to facilitate packing and unpacking.